So you bought a condo, how exciting!

 2) Special entity type

 This type covers the majority of the condo structures.
 It is inclusive of all the fixtures in the condo.
-However, unit additions or structural changes are not a part of this type of coverage insurance.
+However, unit additions or structural changes are not a part of this type of coverage condo insurance.

 3) Bare walls in type

 This is the least protective of all three.
 It includes only the bare structure of the condo.
 This means that you are responsible for ensuring all your other belongings like the interiors of the condo.
-For instance, the coverage for bathroom, kitchen appliances, and other personal property is upon you.
+For instance, the coverage for bathroom, kitchen appliances, and other personal liability and property is upon you.

 Knowing about these three master policies can help you in making the right choice while choosing the ideal dwelling coverage plan for yourself.